maboiteaspam/cozy-pouchdb/README.md

 # Cozy PouchDB

-Plugin to add Pouch DB support to your Cozy-light install.
+Plugin to add Pouch DB support to your Cozy-light instance.

 ## Install